 When all teams are assembled, a direction shall be given to face the competition area.
-On the direction of an official the line nearest the water's edge shall file onto the competition area, followed by the second, third and fourth lines.
+On the direction of an official the line of competitors nearest the water's edge shall file onto the competition area with the No.1 position to the left facing the water.
+The first line of competitors is then followed by the second, and third lines.
 (This procedure spreads competitors from each team over the starting line.)